-Our a3 combined Liquidity score incorporates SEK's high reliance on wholesale funding, although mitigated by its largely matched funding, funding diversification, consolidated track record of market access and large liquidity portfolio.
-SEK's risk appetite ensures a diversified funding profile to fund all credit commitments through maturity and adequate liquidity investments for new lending even during times of financial stress.
+SEK has a high reliance on wholesale funding, although mitigated by its largely matched funding, funding diversification, consolidated track record of market access and large liquidity portfolio.
+SEK's risk appetite ensures a diversified funding profile to fund all credit commitments through maturity, and adequate liquidity investments for new lending even during times of financial stress.

-As of the end of September 2019, SEK's reported outstanding debt (including borrowing from credit institutions, senior unsecured and subordinated debt) was SEK292 billion, or 86% of its balance sheet.
-This very high reliance on confidence-sensitive funding is mitigated by funding diversification (virtually all long-term funding is issued in foreign currencies, with the largest concentration in US dollars, about 63%, followed by the Japanese yen at 18%, as of the end of September 2019) and a strong track record of market access (SEK's balance sheet grew during 2008-09, when many other financial institutions were unable to do so because of the lack of access to the debt capital markets).
+As of the end of March 2020, SEK reported outstanding debt (including borrowing from credit institutions, and senior unsecured and subordinated debt) of SEK313 billion, or 85% of its balance sheet.
+This high reliance on confidence-sensitive funding is mitigated by funding diversification (virtually all long-term funding is issued in foreign currencies, with the largest concentration in US dollars, about 71%, followed by the Japanese yen at 12%, as of the end of March 2020) and a strong track record of market access (SEK's balance sheet grew during 2008-09, unlike many other financial institutions that lacked access to the debt capital markets).
 Refinancing risks are very low as assets and liabilities are matched both by maturity and in the terms of currencies, directly or through the use of derivatives.